 The program for PC and CC runs from school dismissal until 1:30 PM on the Ridgeview Avenue campus and includes lunch supervision.
 Parents are asked to provide a bagged, nut-free lunch.

 The eight-week session is $520.
 Payment will be charged to the student’s school billing account.
-If a cancellation is made after the first lesson, billing accounts will be credited a 50% refund; no refunds after that time.
+If a cancellation is made before the second lesson, billing accounts will be credited a 50% refund; no refunds after that time.

 If classes are oversubscribed, a lottery will be held to determine participants.
 Girls may register for up to three classes, in order of preference.